 “We have different reasons for applying for different house sits, but very often it’s for the pet,” admits Julie.
 “We’re animal lovers.
 Sometimes we see a pet and we fall in love with it.”

-They were granted a travel exemption to visit their son in Australia in late 2021 and have managed to combine the trip with two house-sitting bookings close to his home in the beach suburb of Manly, Sydney.
+In late 2021, they were granted a travel exemption to visit their son in Australia (before the country officially reopened its international border to travelers again in February 2022) and managed to combine the trip with two house-sitting bookings close to his home in the beach suburb of Manly, Sydney.

-At present, they are completing a seven-week house sit and looking after the owner's Cavapoo, a cross between a Poodle and a Cavalier King Charles Spaniel.
+This included a seven-week house sit where they looked after the owner’s Cavapoo, a cross between a Poodle and a Cavalier King Charles Spaniel.

 “This accommodation would cost us easily £1,000 (about $1,357) per week,” says Julie.
 “Plus we have the company of a cute and cuddly little pup.”